nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 We do, however, use terminology appropriate to NEST and neuroscience when specific and exact terms are needed, which is often.
 But explanations or references should be provided for clarity in introductory texts.

+If you have further questions about style not addressed here, see ?Microsoft style guide?

 Active voice
 ~~~~~~~~~~~~